 KEITH: Yeah.

 AUSTIN: ..and knows what height you’re at, lets say.
 And Fantasmo knows about these, these types of towers.
-He’s, he’s heard of the towers of the, of the sighs.
+He’s, he’s heard of the towers of the, of this size.
 So you would know that there are about two floors left.
 So it’s up to you guys.
 We can, we can call it here and re-, and come back at some point to finish this up?
 Or we can push through it.
 Completely up to y’all.

 JACK: I don’t know..